cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Server Context

-The ServerContext encapsulates the context string constructed during setup and the OPRF key pair.
+The ServerContext encapsulates the context string constructed during setup and the (V)OPRF key pair.
 It has two functions, `Evaluate` and `VerifyFinalize`, described below. `Evaluate` takes serialized representations of blinded group elements from the client as inputs.
 `VerifyFinalize` takes ClientInput values and their corresponding output